hashicorp/consul-template/README.md

 Please always consider the security implications of having the contents of a secret in plain-text on disk.
 If an attacker is able to get access to the file, they will have access to plain-text secrets.

+Please note that Vault does not support blocking queries.
+As a result, Consul Template will not immediately reload in the event a secret is changed as it does with Consul's key-value store.
+Consul Template will fetch a new secret at half the lease duration of the original secret.
+For example, most items in Vault's generic secret backend have a default 30 day lease.
+This means Consul Template will renew the secret every 15 days.
+As such, it is recommended that a smaller lease duration be used when generating the initial secret to force Consul Template to renew more often.

 ##### `secrets`
 Query [Vault](https://www.vaultproject.io) to list the secrets at the given path.
 Please note this requires Vault 0.5+ and the endpoint you want to list secrets must support listing.
 Not all endpoints support listing.
 The result is the list of secret names as strings.